a multi-purpose three-dimensional continuous-energy Monte Carlo particle transport

 description of practically any two- or three-dimensional

 fuel or reactor configuration.
-The geometry consists of
+The CSG geometry consists of homogeneous

-material cells, defined by elementary quadratic and derived macrobody surface
+material cells, defined by elementary and derived surface

 Woodcock delta-tracking method

-transport is based on a combination of conventional
+transport in Serpent is based on the combination of conventional

 (Woodcock, 1965).
 The tracking routine has proven efficient and

-well suited for geometries where the neutron mean-free-path is long compared to the dimensions,
+well suited for geometries where the neutron or photon mean-free-path is long compared to the dimensions.
+This

 drawback of delta-tracking is that the track-length estimate

-of neutron flux is not available and reaction rates have to
+of particle flux is not available, and reaction rates have to

 be calculated using the potentially less-efficient collision

 estimator.
-This is usually not a problem in reactor calculations
+This is usually not a problem at all in reactor calculations

 when reaction rates are scored in regions of high collision

 density.
-However, the efficiency of the collision estimator
+When the collision rate is low, the efficiency of the estimator can be improved by

 Explicit particle and pebble-bed fuel model for HTGR calculations